NERC-CEH/RMAVIS/README.md

 ## Acknowledgements

-The development of v1.0 of the app was partly supported by the UK‐SCAPE program delivering National Capability (NE/R016429/1) funded by the Natural Environment Research Council.
+The development of this app was partly supported by the UK‐SCAPE programme delivering National Capability (NE/R016429/1) funded by the Natural Environment Research Council.

-The development of v1.1 of the app was supported by................

 We would like to thank Lindsay Maskell, Lucy Ridding, Barry Jobson, Colin Conroy, Andy McMullen, John Handley, Michael Tso, Simon Rolph,